 Most sex crimes, such as rape and carnal knowledge of a minor younger than 15 years old, will require the convicted person to register as a sex offender.
 When this happens, a person’s name, photo, address, and infraction remains in the public view for a period of time anywhere from 15 years to the rest of their life.

-After someone has been arrested for a sex crime in Virginia, they are likely intimidated by the potential consequences, as well as by their ability to handle the legal system on their own.
+After someone has been arrested for a sex crime, they are likely intimidated by the potential consequences, as well as by their ability to handle the legal system on their own.
 One of the benefits of having experienced legal counsel on your side is that you will be granted assurances throughout the process.
-An Arlington sex crimes attorney can provide you with peace of mind as you prepare to face the charges against you.
+An Arlington sex crimes lawyer can provide you with peace of mind as you prepare to face the charges against you.

 Do not send us confidential information related to you or your company until you speak with one of our attorneys and get authorization to send that information to us.